-Heather Lyke, director of athletics at the University of Pittsburgh, testified before the US Senate Judiciary Committee on Wednesday, telling them state-by-state legislation regarding sports wagering has led to unwieldy regulations without uniformity in the past two years.
+Heather Lyke, director of athletics at the University of Pittsburgh, testified before the US Senate Judiciary Committee on Wednesday, telling them that state-by-state legislation regarding sports wagering has led to unwieldy regulations without uniformity over the past two years.

 The Supreme Court in 2018 struck down the Professional and Amateur Sports Protection Act of 1992 (PAPSA), a piece of legislation pushed by former Sen. Bill Bradley and meant to protect the integrity of professional and college sports.

-And that inadvertently led to the creation of a huge illegal gambling market, Bill Miller, Jr. President & CEO of the American Gaming Association (AGA) also testified.
+And that inadvertently led to the creation of a huge illegal gambling market, Bill Miller Jr., president and CEO of the American Gaming Association (AGA), also testified.

 Wagering on college sports “corrosive,” amplified by social media

 Lyke told the committee that the Atlantic Coast Conference (ACC), of which Pitt is a member, wants Congress to ban gambling on college sports while acknowledging that betting on professional sports is “here to stay.”